akka/akka/akka-docs/rst/scala/persistence.rst

   improve this API based on our users’ feedback, which implies that while we try to keep incompatible changes to a minimum the binary compatibility guarantee for maintenance releases does not apply to the contents of the ``akka.persistence`` package.

+Akka persistence is inspired by and the official replacement of the `eventsourced`_ library.
+It follows the same concepts and architecture of `eventsourced`_ but significantly differs on API and implementation level.

 .. _eventsourced: https://github.com/eligosource/eventsourced